-- Composition and functions of the Prime Minister's Office in India. - Role of the Prime Minister's Office under the parliamentary form of government. - Understand the meaning and role of PM's Secretary. - Composition of Prime Minister's Office - Importance of Prime Minister's Office. - How the importance of Prime Minister's office is changing form of government, the President is the nominal head of the state of India and the Prime Minister is the actual head of the state and the head of the government.
-As a real executive authority, the Prime Minister plays a very significance and crucial role in administrative and legislative system of the state of India.
-To fulfil these activities the Prime Minister has some helping hands since independence, such as - the Cabinet Secretaries, Cabinet Committees and the Prime Minister's Office (PMO).
-In this unit, we are going to discuss about the Prime Minister's Office (PMO).
+- Composition and functions of the Prime Minister's Office in India. - Role of the Prime Minister's Office under the parliamentary form of government. - Understand the meaning and role of PM's Secretary. - Composition of Prime Minister's Office - Importance of Prime Minister's Office. - How the importance of Prime Minister's office is changing

-The Constituent Assembly of India accepted the parliamentary form of government for new India on the basis of British Constitution.
-In accordance with the
+The Constituent Assembly of India accepted the parliamentary form of government for new